The 13 Best Large Breed Puppy Foods

 • Form: Dry

-Giant pups are highly active and can become underweight if they don’t eat enough calories.
-But not with Eukanuba Puppy Food.
+Giant pups are highly active and are susceptible to becoming underweight if they do not consume enough calories.
+Thankfully, we have Eukanuba Puppy Food to save the day.
 This high-energy formula is specifically made for athletic puppies and features nearly 357 kcal per cup.
 Most of its calories come from wheat, sorghum, and chicken fat to promote digestion and a healthy coat at the same time.

 Top 5 Ingredients: 1.
 Lamb Meal, 2.
 Oatmeal, 3.
 Brown Rice, 4.
 Pumpkin, 5.
 Cranberries